pypa/packaging.python.org/source/guides/package-development.rst

 Pros:

-* One can import the package locally, no need to install and pollute some environment
+* One can import the package directly without extra tooling or configuration (e.g., no need to modify `PYTHONPATH` or to install and pollute some environment)
 * One can still install the package to test it if one wants to
 * Distributing the tests with the package allows easy testing of installed package by ``import sympy; sympy.test()``.